 During Katip’s time at Grace, three new dorms have been built to accommodate the growing student population; a new soccer stadium, softball field and a first-ever track and field complex at Grace College have been constructed; and the new Dr. Dane A. Miller Science Complex opened in fall of 2018.
 Since 2017, new academic programs in agribusiness, digital marketing and worship arts have been developed.
 With a focus on STEM, new bachelor’s degree programs in mechanical engineering, chemistry and nursing (in partnership with Bethel College) have begun.
 A ministry training center in Akron, Ohio, opened in 2017, and Grace Seminary launched Deploy in 2018 – a modern, competency-based theological education model.

 Katip’s passion for affordability – making high-quality, Christian higher education available to as many students as possible – fueled the development of Measure of Grace.
 This initiative includes a three-year bachelor’s degree program in more than 70 Grace majors, as well as a blended four-year bachelor’s and master’s degree program.
-Tuition is never higher than a student’s first year of enrollment and Grace provides free textbook rentals – up to a $4,800 savings alone.
+Tuition is never higher than a student’s first year of enrollment.

 Bill Katip serves on the Board of Directors of Independent Colleges of Indiana, Indiana Right to Life, OrthoWorx, Kosciusko Community Foundation and Kosciusko County Economic Development Council.
 He is a proud and active member of the Morning Optimist Club and the advisory board of North Central Indiana Right to Life.